vectorgrp/sil-kit/Demos/README.md

 ## Build Instructions

-For the binary release, the cmake build from the 'SilKit-Demos' directory should work on all supported platforms in a similar way:
+For the binary distribution, the cmake build from the 'SilKit-Demos' directory should work on all supported platforms in a similar way:

-> mkdir build

-> cd build

-> cmake ../
+> cmake -B build

-> cmake --build .
+> cmake --build build

+You might want to add the appropriate '-T toolset' and '-A architecture' options on MSVC builds.
-The demos will be placed alongside the binaries.
+The demos will be placed alongside the binaries, if the binary distribution is unpacked next to the SilKit-Source package.
+For example, if the directory layout looks as follows, the demo executables will be placed in `SilKit-X.Y.Z-$Platform/bin`:

+> SilKit-X.Y.Z-Source/Demos

+> SilKit-X.Y.Z-$Platform/

+You can also specify the location of the unpacked binary package using the `SILKIT_DIR` variable:

+> cmake -B build -D SILKIT_DIR=path/to/SilKit-X.Y.Z-PlatformEtc

 To build the demos as developer from within the SIL Kit source tree and place them alongside the binaries, build the 'Demos' CMake target from the SIL Kit 'build' directory: